Caio844/Exchange---MD/README.md

 ## Usage

+Create paste for logs.
+check the dates that will be used as a parameter :

+$lastDate - variable used so that new users or vacationers for example do not enter the list affected by the script.
+$days - variable used to determine the number of days the script will use to check if the user will receive or lose the NoSync attribute.

+Set-ADObject $temp1 -Add @{"extensionAttribute15" = "NoSync"} - it is possible to change the attribute name and the attribute as needed.

 ## Parameters

 - **-clear**, checks if users who already have the "NoSync" parameter have accessed AD or exchange.